 Since 2008, the International Federation of Psoriasis Associations (IFPA) has tirelessly advocated to put psoriasis – a common, chronic, relapsing, inflammatory disorder that primarily affects the skin – in front of the World Health Organization (WHO).
-This hard work paid off, and resulted in the approval of the psoriasis resolution by the 67th World Health Assembly in May 2014.
-This resolution was an amazing step for those suffering from psoriasis, and helps to spread awareness to end stigma and discrimination worldwide.
-The resolution also sends a message that this skin disease is a serious inflammatory noncommunicable disease (NCD) and deserves more attention because of its psychological impact and relation to other serious (and potentially deadly) NCDs.
+This hard work paid off and resulted in the approval of a psoriasis resolution by the 67th World Health Assembly in May 2014.
+This resolution is an amazing step forward for those suffering from psoriasis, and helps spread awareness to end stigma and discrimination worldwide.
+It also sends the message that psoriasis is a serious inflammatory noncommunicable disease (NCD) that deserves more attention because of its psychological impact and relation to other serious – and potentially deadly – NCDs.

-Particularly within the primary care settings, health care providers need to build a network of specialists, including dermatologists, rheumatologists, psychologists and others best equipped to help patients manage their psoriasis.
+Particularly within primary care settings, healthcare providers need to build a network of specialists, including dermatologists, rheumatologists, psychologists and others best equipped to help patients manage their psoriasis.

 Above all, it is imperative that policymakers work to improve access to services and treatments for people who suffer from psoriasis.
-A very essential step here is the implementation of the resolution in the WHO member countries according to the national laws and regulations.
-This will require strong efforts by all parties involved, e.g. the government and health authorities, the medical professionals and the national psoriasis associations.
+A very essential step is the implementation of the resolution in WHO member countries according to national laws and regulations.
+This will require strong efforts by all parties involved (e.g., governments and health authorities, medical professionals and national psoriasis associations).

-We encourage anyone impacted by psoriasis or interested in this important topic to read the WHO Global Report on Psoriasis and learn more about how you can best support change in your community.
-Together, health care professionals, patient organizations, policymakers, people with psoriasis and their families can make a real difference.
+We encourage anyone who is impacted by psoriasis or interested in this important topic to read the WHO Global Report on Psoriasis and learn more about how you can best support change in your community.
+Together, healthcare professionals, patient organizations, policymakers, and patients and their families can make a real difference.